lbl-srg/obc/specification/source/sequenceDocumentation.rst

 4. For each block in the list.

      a.
 If the block contains a section ``annotation(__CDL(Documentation(info=STRING)))``, use the value of this section as the sequence documentation of this block.
-Goto step d)
+Goto step d).
      b.
 If the block contains a section ``annotation(Documentation(info=STRING))``, use the value of this section as the sequence documentation of this block.
-Goto step d)
+Goto step d).
      c.
 Issue a warning that this block contains no control sequence description and proceed to the next block.
      d.
 In the sequence description of this block, for each parameter that is in the description,